jtenner/canvas-as-example/readme.md

 npm start
 ```

-This sets up the `parcel serve` command to deliver your assemblyscript application example.
+This sets up the `webpack-dev-server` command to deliver your assemblyscript application example.

 # Usage